OMNIALowCode/omniadocs/docs/pages/omnia3/Management/omnia3_management_authentication_providers.md

  - Request claims
  - "Email" claim

+ **IMPORTANT NOTE**: In order to have multiple OpenID Connect providers on the same subscription, each must be configured on Omnia with a different _Return url suffix_.

 ### 3.2 Facebook

 You will need to configure an Application on Facebook and get the following parameters to configure in OMNIA: